xiaoiecc/Auto-Deep-Research/README.md

   <hr>
 </div>

 Welcome to Auto-Deep-Research!
-Auto-Deep-Research is a open-source and cost-efficient alternative to OpenAI's Deep Research, based on [AutoAgent (formerly MetaChain)](https://github.com/HKUDS/AutoAgent) framework.
+Auto-Deep-Research is a open-source and cost-efficient alternative to OpenAI's Deep Research, based on [AutoAgent](https://github.com/HKUDS/AutoAgent) framework.

 ## ✨Key Features